cpflat/LogCausalAnalysis/README.md

 $ python testlog.py > test.temp

-First, you need to put a configuration file for whole system.
+First, you need to generate a configuration file for whole system.
-Copy default file, and edit it if necessary.
+Copy sample file, and edit it if necessary.

-$ cp config.conf.default config.conf
+$ cp config.conf.sample config.conf

 Then classify dataset and register them with database.
 Classification works with log template generation inside this command.

-$ python log_db.py
+$ python log_db.py -c config.conf make

 You can see log templates found in log messages with following command.

-$ python lt_edit.py show

-If found log template do not make reasonable event group, Following command may be useful.

-$ python lt_edit.py [breakdown, merge, separate]
+$ python log_db.py -c config.conf show-lt

-Finally analyze causal relations generating DAG.
+Then analyze causal relations generating DAG.
 (This step requires much time.
 If your machine have enough performance, we recommend you to use -p options for multithreading.)